Bachelor of Architecture (B. Arch.)

 Please see Current Students by year for full course descriptions.

-The following minors are currently available to all undergraduate students including architecture majors within the College of Architecture and Environmental Design.
+The following minors are currently available to all undergraduate students.
 They reflect some of the interdisciplinary opportunities associated with the college.

 - Architectural Engineering Minor